rackerlabs/rackspace-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-installing-vsftpd.md

-Use one of the many low-cost or free FTP applications, such as [CyberDuck](https://cyberduck.io/?l=en) and [Fireuploader](http://www.fireuploader.com/), that are available for download.
+Use one of the many low-cost or free FTP applications, such as [CyberDuck](https://cyberduck.io/?l=en) and [Fireuploader](http://www.fireuploader.com/), which are available for download.

 #### Using the command line